awsdocs/aws-lambda-developer-guide/doc_source/env_variables.md

 If you’re using the default KMS service key for Lambda, then no additional IAM permissions are required in your function execution role – your role will just work automatically without changes\.
 If you’re supplying your own \(custom\) KMS key, then you’ll need to add `kms:Decrypt` to your execution role\.
 In addition, the user that will be creating and updating the Lambda function must have permissions to use the KMS key\.
 For more information on KMS keys, see the [Using Key Policies in AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

+**Note**
+AWS Lambda authorizes your function to use the default KMS key through a user grant, which it adds when the role is first selected\.
+If you re\-create a function's execution role \(that is, delete and create a role of the same name\) and the role does not have `kms:Decrypt` permissions, you will need to refresh the role's grant\.
+You can do so by toggling the function's execution role after the role has been re\-created in the console\.

 ### Storing Sensitive Information<a name="env-storing-sensitive-data"></a>

 As mentioned in the previous section, when you deploy your Lambda function, all the environment variables you've specified are encrypted by default after, but not during, the deployment process\.
 They are then decrypted automatically by AWS Lambda when the function is invoked\.
 If you need to store sensitive information in an environment variable, we strongly suggest you encrypt that information before deploying your Lambda function\.